The Art of Scouting in TFT

 What type of damage are most players in the lobby building?

 If you see that most players are playing assassins or mages, you can plan your items accordingly to counter them.
-For example, Dragon’s Claw will help against mages and Phantom Dancer will help against assassins.
+For example, Dragon’s Claw will help against mages and Bramble Vest will help against assassins.